The science behind climate change

 Mitigation: minimising change

-The first imperative of climate change action is mitigation: the reduction of greenhouse gas emissions and the sequestration of carbon through planting trees and preserving forests.
+The first imperative of climate change action is mitigation.
+This means reducing greenhouse gas emissions and sequestering carbon through planting trees and preserving forests.
 Mitigation activities aim to address the drivers of human-induced climate change so that the worst impacts can be avoided.
 Mitigation is critically important in the long term.
-But even the effects of aggressive mitigation are not likely to be evident within the next few decades, given that climate change effects resulting from past and current emissions are already “baked in” to the system.
+Even the effects of aggressive mitigation are not likely to be evident within the next few decades.
+Climate change effects resulting from past and current emissions are already “baked in” to the system.

 The observed impacts of climate change are widespread and consequential.
-Climate change cannot be solved through mitigation alone; adaptation planning is also essential to reduce vulnerability to the increasingly severe and pervasive impacts of climate change already occurring.
+Climate change cannot be solved through mitigation alone.
+Adaptation planning is also essential to reduce vulnerability to the pervasive impacts of climate change already occurring.

 Adaptation: preparing for change

 Section 7 of the Resource Management Act requires that particular regard be given to matters related to climate change.
-In a local government context, wherever current climate is significant to an activity, hazard, or plan, the impact of a changing future climate should also be considered.
+In a local government context, we need to consider the impact of a changing future climate.